alexhaydock/blog.infected.systems/content/posts/2024-12-07-building-an-ipv6-focused-openbsd-home-router/index.md

 [...]
 ```

-This still allows us to host LANs or VLANs without any IPv4 support at all if we desire.
+This does still allow us to host LANs or VLANs without any IPv4 support at all if we desire.
 For such networks, we can simply avoid adding an IPv4 subnet to the interface (by omitting the `inet` line in the `/etc/hostname.vi*` file), and avoid having a corresponding entry in the DHCPv4 server.

 ## Updating via `syspatch`
 If, like me, you're more familiar with Linux than OpenBSD, you may want to familiarise yourself with `syspatch` at this point, which is how security updates are applied to the base system.